Conditions that increase your risk of getting stung by jellyfish include:

 - Swimming on a downwind shore

-- Playing or sunbathing in an area where jellyfish are washed up on the beach
+- Playing or sunbathing where jellyfish are washed up on the beach

-- Swimming in a location known to have large numbers of jellyfish
+- Swimming in a place known to have many jellyfish

 You Are ...
 The Campaign for Mayo Clinic